sitespeedio/sitespeed.io/HELP.md

 # Help wanted
 We have a couple of functions that we have on the wish list but haven't had time to implement.
 Or even think about implementing.
-## A HAR viewer
+## Make the HAR viewer even better
-We produce [HAR](http://www.softwareishard.com/blog/har-12-spec/) files today but we don't display them.
-We really like the [SimpleHar](http://rafacesar.github.io/simplehar/) and the old classic [HarViewer](http://www.softwareishard.com/har/viewer/) and we are pretty confident that it is possible to write a configurable HAR viewer that produces SVG and don't use JQuery.
-We would love to add that new HAR viewer to sitespeed.io and help users to see how the requests are loaded.
+We use a [modified version](https://github.com/sitespeedio/simplehar) of the SimpleHar viewer and we think we could do some more tweaks to make it even better.
+Get in touch and lets discuss what we should do.

 ## A proxy producing HAR data
 We use the ancient [BrowserMobProxy](https://github.com/lightbody/browsermob-proxy ) to get HAR files.
 It uses Java and there's work for modernizing the next version.
 But we would love to have a HAR proxy that is built in NodeJS.